Hyedryn/elikopy/docs/contributing.rst

 Once you have pushed your branch, then you can go to your fork (in the web GUI on GitHub) and `submit a Pull Request
 <https://help.github.com/articles/creating-a-pull-request/>`_.
 Regardless of the
-name of your branch, your PR should be submitted to the Sylabs ``master`` branch.
+name of your branch, your PR should be submitted to the ElikoPy ``master`` branch.
 Submitting your PR will open a conversation thread for the maintainers of ElikoPy to discuss your contribution.
 At this time, the continuous integration that is linked with the code base will also be executed.
 If there is